edvgui/servermonitor/README.md

 And replace it by your proper web integration lines (you can retrieve it on your firebase console).
 You will then need to add a new user, still with this firebase console.
 That's it, open the index.html file in your browser, log in with the account you just created and you now have a nice and clean interface to get some basics infos about your different machines running the python script.
 ## Contributing
+This app is more like a side project, just for fun and without any ambition.
+It might thus never be complete.
+If you feel like upgrading or correcting it, feel free to post issues or pull request.
 ## License